Nemocas/AbstractAlgebra.jl/docs/src/mseries.md

 1 + O(10)
 ```

-Note that division is not available for weighted series.

 ## Power series functionality provided by AbstractAlgebra.jl

 The functionality listed below is automatically provided by AbstractAlgebra.jl